GreedyGobling/FU-MA25-CardGame/notes.md

 fixed lateinit property gameresult has nolt been initialized???

-made changes in GameActivity that gives the fragment a letter with the result. the fragment has a onCreate that reads the letter
+made changes in GameActivity that gives the fragment a letter with the result. the fragment has a onCreate that reads the letter.

+could have used companion object to somehow fix